-The boiler requires air for combustion and the space around the boiler requires ventilation.
-Combustion air can be provided by standard practices as specified in the installation codes (ANSI Z223.1/ NFPA 54, in Canada, CSA B149.1 and local applicable codes), or ducted directly to the boiler.
+Refer to the installation and operating instructions on all appliances to be common vented for instructions, warnings, restrictions and safety requirements.
+If safe operation of all appliances connected to a common vent cannot be assured, including prevention of spillage of flue gasses into living spaces, common venting should not be applied, and appliances should each be vented separately.
+The heater requires air for combustion and the space around the heater requires ventilation.
+Combustion air can be provided by standard practices as specified in the installation codes (ANSI Z223.1/ NFPA 54, in Canada, CSA B149.1 and local applicable codes), or ducted directly to the heater.
 Ventilation air must be provided in either case.

-2.13.1 Air From Room
+2.11.1 Air From Room

-Standard requirements for providing air for combustion and ventilation are provided by ANSI Z223.1/NFPA 54 and in Canada by CSA B149.1.
-These codes require passages be provided for air flow into the space where the boiler is installed.
-The size of these passages is based on the firing rate of the boiler and the path of air flow into the space.
+Standard requirements for providing air for combustion and ventilation are provided by ANSI Z223.1/NFPA 54 and in Canada by CAN/CSA B149.1.
+These codes require passages be provided for air flow into the space where the heater is installed.
+The size of these passages is based on the firing rate of the heater and the path of air flow into the space.
 In general, installations which take air from inside the building require larger passages than those which take air directly through an outside wall.

-Failure to provide adequate combustion and ventilation air can cause the boiler, and other appliances occupying the same space, to operate with dangerous and inefficient combustion, and can cause overheating of the space.
+Failure to provide adequate combustion and ventilation air can cause the heater, and other appliances occupying the same space, to operate with dangerous and inefficient combustion, and can cause overheating of the space.
 Be sure to provide air passages in accordance with ANSI Z223.1/NFPA 54, in Canada, CSA B149.1 and local applicable codes, and do not permit any other condition, such as an exhaust blower, to affect the air supply for combustion and ventilation.